atugharajohn/HistoBoxPlot-OpenSource-Library-/README.md

 Contributions to HistoBoxPlot are welcome!
 Please read the contributing guidelines.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.

 ## Contact
 If you have any questions or feedback, please contact me at If you have any questions or feedback, please contact me at atugharajohn@gmail.com.